Specialist routing¶

 How routing works¶

-def route(self, extraction_result, schema) -> list[StrategyType]:
+def route(self, extraction_result, schema) -> GeminiRoutingResult:

 summary = self._build_summary(extraction_result, schema)

-result = self.gemini.request(summary, GeminiRoutingResult, model=ModelType.FAST)
+result = self.gemini.request(summary, GeminiRoutingResult, model=ModelType.ADVANCED)

 The five strategy types¶